MTH301 VU Current GDB Spring 2012 Solution

 GDB Topic:

-Give the simultaneous contrast between the Gauss’ theorem and Stokes theorems.
-(Symbolic and mathematical notions are not required, just mention in descriptive way)
+the Gauss’ theorem and Stokes theorems.
+(Symbolic and mathematical

 Instructions